neonvoid/NV_Comfy_Utils/README.md

 #### 5. Execute
 - Run your workflow
-- The video will be saved to your specified location
+- The video will be saved to your specified location with automatic filename incrementing
+- Files are numbered sequentially: `video_00001.mp4`, `video_00002.mp4`, etc.
 - Check the output for the full file path and filename

+### ✨ **Automatic Filename Incrementing**
+The Custom Video Saver automatically increments filenames to prevent overwriting:
+- **Sequential Numbering**: Files are saved as `prefix_00001.ext`, `prefix_00002.ext`, etc.
+- **Gap Handling**: If files are deleted, the next available number is used
+- **No Overwriting**: Your videos are always safe from accidental overwrites
+- **Up to 99,999 Files**: Supports large batches with 5-digit counters

 ## 📝 Usage Examples